 There are many papers examining contests or lotteries, but as opposed to this paper, most study the case where a seller wishes to maximize revenue.
-Amongst these, Moldovanu and Sela (2001) study the best way to split prize money in a contest, and Gavious, Moldovanu and Sela (2002) analyze contests, where depending on the nature of the cost function bid caps may be more profitable or not.
-While, Goeree et al. (2005) rank lotteries and contests mentioned otherwise, everyone is given an equal chance.
-We call a raffle a lottery where chances are sold.
+Amongst these, Moldovanu and Sela (2001) study the best way to split prize money in a contest, and Gavious, Moldovanu mentioned otherwise, everyone is given an equal chance.
+Note this usage of lottery distinguishes it from a raffle in that in a raffle chances are sold.

-5More precisely, the price is set below the market clearing price.
+&lt;sup>5More precisely, the price is set below the market clearing price.
 Since the demand exceeds supply, a lottery was used to determine who has the right to buy tickets.
-Among the teams that have used a lottery system was 2006 NY Mets (baseball).
+Among the baseball teams that have used a lottery system was 2006 New York Mets, 2007 Cleveland Indians, 2008 Chicago Cubs, and the 2009 Philadelphia Phillies (see Mucha, 2009).

-in fund raising mechanisms and Fullerton and McAfee (1999) model research tournaments and show that it is optimal to limit the number of participants to two.
-One paper that does examine allocation with a benevolent designer and thus close in spirit to our paper is Che and Gale (2006).
+and Sela (2002) analyze contests, where depending on the nature of the cost function bid caps may be more profitable or not.
+Also, Goeree et al. (2005) rank lotteries and contests in fund raising mechanisms and Fullerton and McAfee (1999) model research tournaments and show that it is optimal to limit the number of participants to two.

+One paper that does examine allocation with a benevolent designer and thus close in spirit to our paper is Che and Gale (2009).
 They find that when agents have wealth constraints in a pure market, those that value goods the most cannot necessarily afford them.
-Hence, sometimes a random allocation can be superior.6 Again with a benevolent designer, Hoppe, Moldovanu and Sela (2008), compare match making between two groups (such as men with women) by pairing those displaying the highest costly signal to that of random matching.
-Finally, Hartline and Roughgarden (2008) study the benefit of wasteful signalling in a computer science application.
+Hence, sometimes a random allocation can be superior.
+Again with a benevolent designer, Hoppe, Moldovanu and Sela (2009), compare match making between two groups (such as men with women) by pairing those displaying the highest costly signal to that of random matching.
+Hartline and Roughgarden (2008) study the benefit of wasteful signalling in a computer science application.
+Finally, Condorelli (2009) and Yoon (2009) both study a similar design problem to that in this paper but under different assumptions.